-THRIVE: Wellness & Self-Care Initiative
+THRIVE: Wellness & Self-Care

 Richmont Graduate University desires for students to succeed in their graduate program and succeed in their new career to the fullest.
 Developing as a professional in mental health service or in ministry is a process that is both rewarding and challenging.
-THRIVE is our campus-wide emphasis on wellness that helps you to focus on wellness.
+THRIVE is our campus-wide emphasis on wellness that helps students to focus on wellness.
 Richmont is interested in students' overall wellness, not simply academic performance.
 We want students to live a satisfying life while in graduate school and develop and practice the tools to find fulfillment in life after graduation.
+Students are encouraged to create an individual wellness plan during their first semester.